brkuzn/pd-credit-risk-comparison/README.md

 | Features used | 22 (selected by IV) |
 | Split | Time-based (not random) |

-> **Data note:** The preprocessed training feature matrix (~300MB) is not included.
-The test feature matrix (`data/ml/X_test.csv`, 35MB, 93 features) and target vectors are available.
+> **Data note:** The preprocessed training feature matrix (~300MB) is not included in this repo.
+The test feature matrix (`data/ml/X_test.csv`, 35MB, 93 features) and target vector are available.
 Full preprocessing code is in the notebook.

 ---